|Construction, design and engineering|

-Original wall profile, viewed from downhill position, providing support to Elm Tree Road.
-3.5m high on average with base embankment about 1.5m over steep slope at about 450 down to a series of old stone walls, forming steep terraces to the rear of housing, overlooking Looe.
-The retaining wall dates from early 1950’s.
+The original wall profile is shown in Figure 1, viewed from a downhill position.
+It provided support to Elm Tree Road and was 3.5m high on average with a base embankment about 1.5m over a steep 450 slope, below which were a series of old stone walls, forming terraces to the rear of residential housing.

-Wall Collapse – Note plastic covering to protect against further collapse due to rainfall.
+Figure 2 highlights the emergency works PDP instructed following the collapse. – Note plastic covering to protect against further destabilisation due to rainfall.
 The whole road area was subsiding downhill, endangering the stability of uphill properties together with utility services.

-The photograph above provides a section view of the collapsed wall (rotation failure about the foundations).
-The original concrete wall had some steel bar and rope as reinforcement with trench fill foundations and a backing of stone masonry.
+Figure 3 provides a section view of the collapsed wall.
+The original concrete wall had both steel bar and rope reinforcement with trench fill foundations and a backing of stone masonry.
 This profile shows the rotational failure about the foundations and allegedly the result of the removal of passive ground support and undermining of the wall foundations.

-We decided to reduce levels within the “crater” of the collapsed zone by benching the slope profile to provide a safe working platform for installing a soil nail restrained embankment.
-This provided a strip of about 3m from which the collapse debris could be removed and where foundations involving low vibration “Odex” formed 220mm diameter piles could be installed (see below) to support a ground anchor tied support slab for pre-cast concrete retaining wall elements.
+Figure 5 We decided to reduce levels within the “crater” of the collapsed zone by benching the slope profile to provide a safe working platform for installing a soil nail restrained embankment.
+This provided a strip of about 3m from which the collapse debris could be removed and where foundations, involving low vibration “Odex” formed 220mm diameter piles, could be installed (see Figure 6) to support a ground anchor tied support slab for pre-cast concrete retaining wall elements.
 Key features of this first stage action were to stabilise the uphill housing foundations, utilities and provide a narrow access for housing occupiers.

-Steel reinforcement and other preparations are being made for the supporting ground slab and anchor blocks tied into and supported off the piling.
+Figure 7 shows a longitudinal perspective of the steel reinforcement and other preparations which were made for the supporting ground slab and anchor blocks tied into and supported off the piling.

 In all, some 30m’s of new retaining wall was required.

-A view of the pre-cast concrete retaining wall elements being erected onto the pre- formed concrete foundation.
+Figure 9 illustrates a view of the pre-cast concrete retaining wall elements being erected onto the pre- formed concrete foundation.
 Note the temporary ground retaining treatment with sand filled bags to provide safe support for the crane.